maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 We now have a web interface to our packages: https://maedevu.maemo.org/pkgweb/

-It is re-generated every time a package is built in our Jenkins CI instance, and the source code can be found here: https://github.com/maemo-leste/mpi
+It is regenerated every time a package is built in our Jenkins CI instance, and the source code can be found here: https://github.com/maemo-leste/mpi

 maemo-input-sounds